 02 of 07

 This easy banana-lychee-coconut dessert only takes 5 minutes to make!
-But don't be deceived by its simplicity, the taste is so wonderfully sweet and exotic that we find it addictive!
+But don't be deceived by its simplicity, the taste is so wonderfully sweet that we find it addictive.
 It's also a low-fat dessert that happens to be incredibly healthy.
-A great way to use up leftover bananas, this banana lychee pudding is really more of what they would call a "dessert soup" in Asia.
+A great way to use up leftover bananas, this banana lychee pudding is really more of what would be called a "dessert soup" in Asia.
 This simple banana lychee dessert recipe can be served warm or cold, depending on the weather and your mood (cold is great on a hot summer night while serving it warm makes this a superb comfort food).
-Enjoy!

 03 of 07